barboraberkova/english-for-designers/homework-4.md

 ## What I worked on

 I created a short presentation featuring some of my work.
-I was away from my computer for a long time and the only tool I had on me was my odl iPad.
+I was away from my computer for a long time and the only tool I had on me was my old iPad.
 SO I created the presentation in Keynote on my iPad.
 This is me the morning of the presentation, finishing just some minor things

 ![Description of the image, what it represents](img/homework-1-result.png)